 What about pool chemicals/temperature?

 We do not need to add chlorine or other harsh chemicals as we use salt cell chlorination.
 This allows the pool to remain sparkling clean and sanitized, with a gentler, more environmentally and ecologically friendly method of chlorination.
-The pool is kept at a very comfortable 30 C – warm enough for relaxing muscles, but not too warm for more strenuous exercise.
+The pool is kept at a very comfortable 30 C to 31 C – warm enough for relaxing muscles, but not too warm for more strenuous exercise.